UnixJunkie/minicli/README.md

 Minimalist OCaml library for command line parsing.
 Look into the test.ml file for usage examples/quickstart.

+>>> "Minicli: because the UNIX command-line is to the computer scientist
+>>> what latin and greek are to the linguist"

 # Example session with the test program

     # _build/default/test.exe